Perspective | The Republican convention messed with something more fundamental than logic. It screwed up our sense of time.

 So, we are all waiting, which is a terrible way to spend time.
 Waiting is loss, the theft of time, the dissolution of possibilities.
 But we are waiting for different things.

-More than half the population is waiting for time to get back to normal, for one thing to follow another with predictable causality, for Americans to start the long, hard work of rebuilding, repairing and healing their desperately sick county.
+More than half the population is waiting for time to get back to normal, for one thing to follow another with predictable causality, for Americans to start the long, hard work of rebuilding, repairing and healing their desperately sick country.

 And the rest of the country, that portion of the electorate that believes nothing that is happening today has anything to do with what happened four years ago, is also waiting.
 But waiting for what?
 For something worse than what has already happened to not happen, again, again.